wongyip/html-tags/README.md

 # HTML Tags Renderer

-A simple HTML tags renderer with fluent interface.
-- NOT a rendering engine.
-- Targeted to work with dynamic components that require programmatic customizations.

-## Use Case
-For example, you may use this to generate an ad hoc notice above the usual content of your website, where the notice is not always needed, and something else could also be there for other purposes.
-With this package, there is no need to bloat too much of logic into the template for some most likely not rendered components.
-This keep you template clean and also keep certain components free from the template engine.
-That could be a big help when you're needed to switch your rendering engine.
+A simple HTML renderer with fluent interface to generate dynamic components.
+Those generated tags are self-rendered, so it is not necessary to build extra logic into templates to handle them, which helps to reduce templates' complexity and also make certain components independent of template engines.

 ## Read This First
-This package doesn't take care of security at all, if your application generates HTML from dynamic data, especially user-contributed contents, be very careful to avoid something like XSS attack.
-You should employ your own favour of HTML filtering tool, e.g. [HTML Purifier](https://github.com/ezyang/htmlpurifier).
+This package doesn't take cares of security at all, if your application generates HTML from dynamic data, especially user-contributed contents, be very careful to avoid something like XSS attack.
+You should always employ your own favour of HTML filtering tool, e.g. [HTML Purifier](https://github.com/ezyang/htmlpurifier).

 **The World is Dangerous, Always Sanitize Generated HTML.**